Blue-Beaker/mte_patches/README.md

 Mass fabricator stuck forever when its output is blocked once.
 This mod can fix this.
 __Crops and Farmlands__
 This is a enhancement for IC2, allowing crop sticks to be put on other mod's farmlands, as long as it extends from BlockFarmland.
+__Block Keybinds in GUI__
+Prevent IC2 keybinds in GUIs.
+Fixes jetpack being activated when pressing jump with the inventory open.

 ### Thermal Series
 __Fuzzy NBT Recycling__